hubertrykala93/hubertrykala93/README.md

 <h1 align="left">Hi 👋, I'm Hubert Rykała.</h1>
-<h3 align="left">I am a self-taught person with a lot of passions and rapidly developing.
+<h3 align="left">I am a self-taught, passionate, rapidly developing person.
 I love to learn new practices and technologies related with Python.
 I absorb new knowledge very quickly and with huge enthusiasm.
-I have learnt very actively and regularly coding in Python since May 2021.</h3>
+I have learnt coding very actively and regularly in Python since May 2021.</h3>

 - 🔭 I’m currently working on **developing passions and skills in programming in Python language.**